What to Expect When You Visit

 What should you wear?
 First and foremost, we want you to feel comfortable.
 You will find everything from suit and ties to jeans and t-shirts.
 Come how you feel most comfortable.

 We have Nursery available for ages birth to 3 years with workers who love children and have had background checks completed (Nursery is not available until further notice due to COVID).

-During the service, you will find a mix of hymns and new songs led by our worship director and a choir who love the Lord and desire to worship Him.
+During the service, you will find a mix of hymns and new songs.
 We recognize everyone worships in their own unique way.
 Some will sing, clap and raise their hands.
 Others will quietly reflect on the words.
 You’re welcome to praise God however you feel most comfortable.

-The worship of God through tithes and offerings happens in one of these ways at Berlin Alliance Church.
+The worship of God through giving happens in one of these ways at Berlin Alliance Church.
 1) Give online via the Give Online tab at the top of this website.
 2) Give during the service when the offering plate is passed.
-2) Use the giving option in the Berlin Alliance Church App found in app stores.
-3) Give online via the link button on the website (www.berlinalliancechurch.org) Homepage or the Give Online tab at the top.
-4) Text the word "give" to 484-233-5755.
+3) Use the Digital Giving option in the Berlin Alliance Church App found in app stores.
+4) Mail in your gift.

 As a guest, you should not feel any pressure to give.
 This is an act of worship for our regular attendees.

 We celebrate Communion together on designated Sunday mornings to remember Jesus' sacrifice for us.
-We encourage everyone who has made a decision to follow Jesus Christ to participate in the Lord's Supper.
+We encourage everyone who has made a decision to follow Jesus Christ to participate in the Lord's Supper with us.
 The juice and wafer/cracker we share represent His body and blood, which He laid down for the forgiveness of our sins so we can have eternal life with God.